Growing Weed Legally at Home

 If you live in Canada, you are in luck because it is one of the countries where the federal government fully legalized cannabis on July 1, 2018.
 Every adult is now permitted to grow up to 4 plants at home.
 Before that, growing for recreational purposes was strictly prohibited.
 Growing cannabis at home was for medical reasons only.

 Alaska permits the use, possession, purchase, and cultivation of marijuana with a few rules and regulations of course.
 In California, adults over the age of 21 can possess 28.5 grams of marijuana and 8 grams of marijuana concentrate.
-Users can grow up to 6 plants per adult.
+Those so inclined can grow up to 6 marijuana plants per adult.

 In 2013 Uruguay completely legalized all forms of cannabis so long as you are 18 years or older and a resident.